 Native to the Caspian Sea, zebra and quagga mussels entered the Great Lakes in the mid-1980s in ship ballast water.
 As of 2009, they have spread to 20 states and two Canadian provinces.
 Boat owners need to take responsibility for their vessels to keep these invasive species from spreading to other waterways.

-One of the few places where an invasive plant, hydrilla, was stopped from spreading is Lake Manitou on Manitoulin Island, Ontario, between Lake Huron and North Channel.
-The lake was closed for three years, the waters treated and the invasive plant was stopped.
+One of the few places where the invasive plant, hydrilla, was stopped from spreading is Lake Manitou on Manitoulin Island, Ontario, between Lake Huron and North Channel.
+It was probably brought in on a trailered boat.
+The lake was closed for three years, the waters treated, and the invasive plant was stopped.
 It would have been deadly if it had spread to the Great Lakes.
-It was probably brought in on a boat transported from somewhere else.